ui5-next/ui5g/README.md

 ## Example Project

-[UI5 To Do](https://github.com/ui5-next/ui5-todo) is a sample project built on the next generation UI5 technical.
+[UI5 To Do](https://github.com/ui5-next/ui5-todo) is a sample project built on the next generation UI5 technic.
 It contains:

 * es6 modules
 * jsx syntax